MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

     Purchase one process for every core business process.
 Some examples of core business processes are invoice processing or HR onboarding.
 All cloud flows related to the same business process are included in the license.

 ### My process has multiple flows.
-Will i need multiple process licenses?
+Will I need multiple Process licenses?

 Core business processes can vary in size and complexity, ranging from small-scale initiatives to large-scale endeavors spanning multiple flows interconnected by shared data sources.
 For example, invoice processing process has multiple flows handling an invoice from creation through approvals to payment.
 All the flows are part of one business process as they are all handling an invoice through multiple steps to closure.
-You only need one process license for a core business process.
+You only need one Process license for a core business process.
 This encourages microservices architecture best practices where flows can be small with fine grained functionality resulting in better maintainability.

-Identify the flow that starts the process and assign the process license to that flow.
-Tag all the flows as in context of the flow with process license.
-The flows must be in same solution and be using the same data sources.
-The flows organized as parent, child flows, in context flows are all treated as one process with one process license assigned to the main flow.
+Identify the flow that starts the process and assign the Process license to that flow.
+Tag all the flows as in context of the flow wit a Process license.
+The flows must be in the same solution and be using the same data sources.
+The flows organized as parent, child flows, in context flows are all treated as one process with one Process license assigned to the main flow.

 ### My solution has multiple processes.
-Do i need multiple process licenses?
+Do I need multiple Process licenses?

 Yes.
-A solution can have multiple processes with a process license assigned to each of them.
+A solution can have multiple processes with a Process license assigned to each of them.

-### Who needs to purchase a premium license?
+### Who needs to purchase a Premium license?

 - The Power Automate Process plan has the highest priority among all licenses.
-This means if a Process license is assigned to a flow, the flow always uses this license and doesnt need owner or running user to have a premium license.
+This means if a Process license is assigned to a flow, the flow always uses this license and doesn't need an owner or running user to have a Premium license.
 - Automated and scheduled flows always run in the context of the flow owner regardless of who starts the flow or what accounts are used for connections inside of the flow.
 Instant flows (button, hybrid triggers) run in the context of the user who invokes them, regardless of the connections used in the flow.
-If an automated or scheduled flow uses a premium connector, only the owner needs to have a premium license.
+If an automated or scheduled flow uses a premium connector, only the owner needs to have a Premium license.
-- If an instant flow has premium connectors, every user who runs the flow needs a Power Automate premium license.
-In such cases, instead of licensing every user, you can license the flow with a process license.
+- If an instant flow has premium connectors, every user who runs the flow needs a Power Automate Premium license.
+In such cases, instead of licensing every user, you can license the flow with a Process license.
 One exception to this rule is that the HTTP trigger runs in the context of the owner, even if it's used in an instant flow.
-- If the flow doesn't use a premium connector, you do not need a premium license.
+- If the flow doesn't use a premium connector, you don't need a Premium license.
 You can use Microsoft 365 license.

 To find out what type (automated/manual/scheduled) of flow you have, select a flow to see its 'type' in the details.

 :::image type="content" source="../media/power-automate-licensing/flow-types.png" alt-text="Screenshot of types of flows.":::

-- If the flow is in context of Power Apps or Dynamics 365 apps, and is an automated flow, the flow must be associated to the app created using Power Apps or Dynamics 365 app and owner needs Power Apps premium license, or a Dynamics 365 license.
+- If the flow is in context of Power Apps or Dynamics 365 apps, and is an automated flow, the flow must be associated to the app created using Power Apps or Dynamics 365 app and owner needs Power Apps Premium license, or a Dynamics 365 license.
-- If the flow is in context of a Power Apps or Dynamics 365 apps, and is an instant flow, every user running the flow needs Power Apps premium license, or a Dynamics 365 license.
+- If the flow is in context of a Power Apps or Dynamics 365 apps, and is an instant flow, every user running the flow needs Power Apps Premium license, or a Dynamics 365 license.
 - If a parent flow calls a child flow, the child flow leverages the context from the parent flow.
 For example, if the following criteria are met, it uses the parent flow owner's license:
     - If the parent flow is an automated flow, and
     - The child flow uses premium connectors, and
-    - The child flow doesn't have a process license.
-If the child flow has a process license, it uses the process license and not the parent flow's license.
+    - The child flow doesn't have a Process license.
+If the child flow has a Process license, it uses the Process license and not the parent flow's license.

 During the [transition period](types.md#transition-period), parent flow license is not inherited by the child flow.
 Child flow uses the owner's license.
-However, after the transition period ends, only the parent flow license (owner's license/parent flow's process license) will be used, unless the child flow has a process license.
+However, after the transition period ends, only the parent flow license (owner's license/parent flow's Process license) will be used, unless the child flow has a Process license.

 ### We have three environments (development, test, and production) to align with best practices and we need flows in several environments.
-Do we need to buy a process for every environment?
+Do we need to buy a Process license for every environment?

 Each flow exists in a specific environment.
 This means if a flow is imported into a different environment, each instance is a separate flow and needs a separate license.
-Parent flows, child flows and all the flows that are tagged as incontext of the flow are treated as one flow and one process license covers the usage of all of them in one environment.
+Parent flows, child flows, and all the flows that are tagged as in context of the flow are treated as one flow and one Process license covers the usage of all of them in one environment.

 ### We have three environments (development, test, and production) to align with best practices and we need flows in several environments.
-Do we need to buy a premium license for every environment?
+Do we need to buy a Premium license for every environment?

 The Power Automate Premium license is a user level license.
-All user level licenses (Power Automate premium, Microsoft 365, Dynamics 365) are tenant level licenses.
+All user level licenses (Power Automate Premium, Microsoft 365, Dynamics 365) are tenant level licenses.
 The user can use the flow in all environments without having to buy a separate license.

 ### Can Power Automate Hosted RPA add-on be used as a Power Automate Unattended RPA add-on?